 The above figures however might not represent the extent of the problem.
-According to the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF), 21 new cases of polio were reported in 2018, fifteen of which occurred in the southern region and six in the eastern region.
-Both organizations reported that vaccination campaigns faced extreme challenges of inaccessibility in the southern region, where an estimated 840,000 children could not be vaccinated due to a ban on house-to-house vaccination imposed since May.
+According to the Ministry of Public Health, 21 new cases of polio were reported in 2018, fifteen of which occurred in the southern region and six in the eastern region.
+UNICEF and WHO reported that vaccination campaigns faced extreme challenges of inaccessibility in the southern region, where an estimated 840,000 children could not be vaccinated due to a ban on house-to-house vaccination imposed since May.
 While access was gained for site-to-site vaccination near the end of 2018, this approach is not adequate to interrupt polio transmission.